'This is a horror story': Body count rises to four in Tauranga gun deaths

 Four people are now dead - including two men aged 43 and 32 who were shot and killed in a McLaren Falls property last week.
 Some of those involved were gang members, according to police.

-A 25-year-old Bay of Plenty yesterday appeared before court in Christchurch charged with double murder.
+A 25-year-old Bay of Plenty man yesterday appeared before court in Christchurch charged with double murder.
 Name suppression was given to him and the victims.

 Another suspect in the McLaren Falls homicides was gunned down by police in a wild car pursuit shootout in the affluent suburb of Bethlehem on Thursday night.